 Introduction

 Lithium-ion battery precision structural parts are an integral part of the internal workings of a lithium-ion battery.
+Lithium-ion batteries are made up of several internal component materials, namely the cathode, anode, separator, electrolyte, and precision structural parts.

-Structural parts consist of aluminium or steel shells, cover plates, connecting pieces, and safety structural parts, which directly affect the sealing and energy density performance of the battery cell.
-In terms of the manufacturing cost, taking prismatic lithium-ion batteries which use aluminium shells as example, the outer casing shell accounts for 16% of the total production cost, and therefore precision structural parts not only play an important role in battery performance but also its share of production cost impacts project economics along various parts of the lithium-ion battery supply chain.
+In terms of cost, taking batteries which use aluminium shells, the outer shell accounts for 16% of the total cost.
+Therefore, precision structural parts not only play an important role in battery performance but also its share of production cost.

 Structural Parts Characteristics

 As a barrier between the active material in the cell and the entire life cycle of the outside world, the packaging case is an important part used in the makeup of lithium-ion batteries.
 Packaging shells mainly consist of being either cylindrical and prismatic shells.
-The different shell top cover and shell bottom designs of cylindrical shells make battery shells have different performance characteristics, while the advantage of prismatic shells is that they have larger cell capacity.
+Notably, the different shell top cover and shell bottom designs of cylindrical shells make battery shells have different performance characteristics, while the advantage of prismatic shells is that they have larger cell capacity.

 Commercialisation